OasisLMF/ODS_OpenExposureData/README.md

 ODS is curated by Oasis LMF and governed by the Open Data Standards Steering Committee (SC) which consists of attendees from (re)insurers, brokers and cat model vendors.
 The two main aspects of ODS are the Open Exposure Data and the Open Results Data.

+**ODS Implementation into Oasis:** Oasis LMF are continuously expanding the ODS functionality they support on their platform, especially in their financial module (FM).
+The tracking of this work can be found here: https://github.com/orgs/OasisLMF/projects/5.

 ## Open Exposure Data (OED)

 The aim of OED is to provide the industry with a robust, open and transparent data format.